Allbound Logo - Partner Programs

 Get to know your partner’s team to find out what they care about so you can tailor incentives to their interests.
 And be sure your benchmarks for rewards match your goals.

-Partner Engagement Strategy #5: Fresh Content and Partner Communication
+Partner Engagement Strategy #7: Fresh Partner Content Provides Fresh Value

 Your partners are busy people who most likely juggle multiple relationships.
 Hold their attention with regular reminders of the revenue they could generate and exciting brand or product developments.